Busting the most common myths associated with Encryption

 Myth 4: Encrypted data is bulletproof

-It’s true that cracking the cryptographic key is a virtually impossible.
+It’s true that cracking the cryptographic key is virtually impossible.
 Still, the perpetrators somehow find ways of breaching security.
 More often than not, this happens due to human errors.
 The main reason behind it is the mismanagement of keys.
-Many organizations store the keys at centralized places.
+Many organizations store the keys in centralized places.
 Some users even use Cloud servers to store their keys.
-Both act as open invitations to the cyber criminals.
+Both act as open invitations to the cybercriminals.

 Myth 5: Encryption is expensive

 Many users and organizations tend to stay away from Encryption thinking that it would be too expensive.
 Again, not true.
-On our website, you can find SSL certificates starting from as little as $13.
+On our website, you can get an additional amount of 71% discount on SSL Certificate.
 Granted, some of the other Encryption software and applications may seem costly at first.
-But you must think for the future.
+But you must think about the future.
 It’s an investment more than anything else.
 Imagine the cost if a data breach takes place.
 Forget about the lawsuits and your reputation, it could pose a risk on the very existence of your company.
 You certainly don’t want that, do you?

 Better not worry about the cost and deploy encryption on the system.